Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Existence and uniqueness

 \section{Existence and uniqueness}

-The existence and uniqueness result will follow from a more general result for locally Lipschitz coefficients with at most linear growth.
-Before we prove this let us consider the following Lemma which is due to \cite{nualart1992white}.
-It provides us well posedness for a deterministic variational inequality, which will be needed. \begin{lemma} Let $\Delta$ and let $v$ be continuous, periodic and $v(0,x)\ge 0$ for all $x\in [0,1]$ then their exists a unique pair $(z,\eta)$ such that \begin{enumerate}[label=\roman*)] \item $z(0,t)=z(1,t)$, $z\ge -v$ and $z(x,0)=0$ for all $x\in [0,1]$ \item $\eta$ is a measure on $\T \times \R_+$ such that
+The existence and uniqueness result will follow from a more general result for locally Lipschitz coefficients with at most linear growth which we show in this section.
+Before proving this, we present two lemmas due to \cite{nualart1992white} which provide well-posedness and crucial estimates for a deterministic variational inequality that we will need. \begin{lemma} Let $\Delta$ be the Dirichlet Laplacian on $[0,1]$, and let $v:[0,1]\times\R_+ \to \R$ be continuous with respect to $(t,x)$ and $v(\cdot,t)\in \ccc_0([0,1])$ for all $t\ge 0$.
+Furthermore assume $v(0,x)\ge 0$ for all $x\in [0,1]$.
+Then there exists a unique pair $(z,\eta)$ such that: \begin{enumerate}[label=\roman*)] \item $z(0,t)=z(1,t)=0$, $z\ge -v$, and $z(x,0)=0$ for all $x\in [0,1]$; \item $\eta$ is a measure on $(0,1)\times\R_+$ such that